xAPPO/MQTT/README.md

 plus several required configuration topics

+When enabling the homie protocol there is an additional '..retain homie states' option.
+Enabling this causes the last reported state of your devices to be retained on your MQTT broker.
+Any new device device connecting to MQTT will receive these states , although these may be old (residual) values.
+If you disable it any new device connecting to MQTT will get no information until your device updates its state, but the value will be known to be current.

 Now enable which HE devices that you wish to publish to MQTT by selecting them in the two dropdowns

 HE Switch Devices > MQTT